brandnewio/ember-intercom-api/README.md

 You would rather like to avoid injecting Intercom's script to your Acceptance Tests and send the data.

-This could be done but just not adding `ember-intercom-api` options to `ENV` variable:
+This could be done by just not adding `ember-intercom-api` options to `ENV` variable:

 ```javascript
 module.exports = function(environment) {